SjorsScholten/S622VJ-Portfolio/docs/portfolio/outcome_5.md

     - Issues can be gathered in one place.
     - All services can be pulled with one recursive clone.
 - Started on documentation on how the organization works and how to set up for future teams.

+### 5.2 Local environment

+Made it easier to run the local environment to a bat script.
+With executing a single script the developer can set up his local environment in docker.